FFMahani/Agency-website-project/README.md

 ## 🎨 Original Design Reference

-Below is the original static layout used as the reference for this project.
-The final result closely follows this design to demonstrate pixel-perfect implementation.
+🖼️ Below is the original layout used as the reference:

 ![Design Layout](./images/layout-sketch.webp)

+The final result (as seen in the [Live Demo](https://ffmahani.github.io/Agency-website-project/)) closely mirrors the design — showcasing precision in spacing, typography, section structure, and responsiveness.

 ---

 ## 📌 About the Project